fwollatz/MLinPractice/Documentation.md

 We suspected that the decision tree classifier performed the best because the dimensionality reduction was performed using a decision tree model.
 The best classifier managed to score at around 80% on the validation set but still the Cohen's Kappa score of 0.292 indicated that overfitting persisted and further optimization was needed.
-As seen in the above run on the test set, surprisingly the classifier performs well better reaching a accuracy of 0.9063 (on a par with the baseline majority vote classifier), but with a much higher Cohen´s Kappa score of 0.61 (compared to 0.0 of the baseline).
+As seen in the above run on the test set, surprisingly the classifier performs well reaching a accuracy of 0.9063 (on a par with the baseline majority vote classifier), but with a much higher Cohen´s Kappa score of 0.61 (compared to 0.0 of the baseline).
 The AUC score of 0.9470 indicates that this classifier is indeed usable to a certain extent.
 However, further research has to be done w.r.t. the influence of the dimensionality reduction on the classification results.
 Additionally we are still unsure about why the boolean features were deemed more promising than expected compared to the